csteinmetz1/flowEQ/README.md

 ### MATLAB

 To run the plugin as MATLAB code or compile the plugin for your platform you will need to have MATLAB 2019b along with the [Audio Toolbox](https://www.mathworks.com/products/audio.html).
-You can use an older version of MATLAB (not later than 2018a), but this will not include support for the customized GUI.
+You can use an older version of MATLAB, but this will not include support for the customized GUI.

 Start by cloning this repository.